 Daily Oral Hygiene Routine

-Cleaning your implants is very much the same as cleaning your natural smile.
+Cleaning a fixed implant-supported restoration, such as All-on-4® implants, is very much the same as cleaning your natural smile.
 Patients should brush twice daily with a soft-bristled toothbrush and floss once a day.
 Although you must brush thoroughly to effectively remove plaque, it is important to be gentle enough that you do not damage your gums.
 Implant patients should also consider using a low-abrasive, tartar-control toothpaste.

 However, your cleaning routine may need a few adjustments.
 Flossing is sometimes challenging with implants, so hygienists often advise patients to use floss threaders to insert the floss between the implants.
 Another useful device is a small interdental brush designed specifically to clean in between teeth and implants.
 Patients might also consider using antimicrobial mouth rinses.